OmarDJC/fmrp-llps-translation-pipeline/03_llps_prediction.md

 Otherwise, proteins were classified as non–LLPS-prone.

 ## Notes
-PSPredictor and RIDAO analyses were performed manually due to lack of stable APIs and batch submission limitations FuzDrop scores were retrieved from published proteome-wide datasets Intrinsic disorder content was used as a complementary structural feature to interpret LLPS propensity
+PSPredictor and RIDAO analyses were performed manually due to lack of stable APIs and batch submission limitations.
+FuzDrop scores were retrieved from published proteome-wide datasets.
+Intrinsic disorder content was used as a complementary structural feature to interpret LLPS propensity.